Bond reduced for Dothan man accused of attempted rape and stealing over 400 pairs of underwear - NewsBreak

 John Thomas Uda, 28, is charged with first-degree attempted rape, 50 counts of voyeurism, aggravated criminal surveillance, first-degree burglary, and two counts of third-degree burglary, among other charges.

 Uda’s previous bond was set at around $1 million.
-His combined bond has now been adjusted to $150,000. $125,000 of that total bond is from voyeurism charges.Panama City Police continue initiative to promote pedestrian safety
+His combined bond has now been adjusted to $150,000. $125,000 of that total bond is from voyeurism charges.1 in critical condition two others stable in near-drowning

 Uda was arrested in July of 2021 after police say he broke into a woman’s home on the 100 Block of Blissett Drive.
 The woman, who was home at the time, says Uda stole her gaming console after assaulting her.